mskandalis/hybrid_nli_fr/scores.md

 |  XNLI-DEV |  5151 |  5151   |  |   |  |    | 0| 1,1913|
 |  DACCORD | 2341  |   2341  |  |   |  |    | 0| 1,198|

-With the same pipeline but with DeepGrailv1's POS-tagger, DeepGrailv2's Supertagger (beta value set to 0.001), and spaCy's lemmatiser, the number and percentage of proofs generated (whether these proofs are correct or not) are as follows:
+With the same pipeline but with DeepGrailv2's Supertagger beta value set to 0.001, the number and percentage of proofs generated (whether these proofs are correct or not) are as follows:

 | Dataset       | Total sentences of the dataset | Total sentences given to Graillight | Number of sentences parsed successfully     |  Percentage of the sentences parsed successfully (%)       | Number of sentences failed to be parsed     |  Percentage of failures in parsing (%)    |  Resource limits | Average number of formulas per token|
 | ------------- | ----------: | -----------: | -------------: | ----------: |  ----------: |  ----------: |   ----------: | ----------:|